Climate Change, Energy, and Environment

 It is clear that climate change is real, it is affecting our communities today, and it will get worse if we do not take aggressive action to cut our greenhouse gas emissions.
 We are seeing hotter temperatures lead to worse wildfires and draughts, rising sea levels and warmer water cause major flooding and devastation to fishing economies, and more extreme weather events are becoming more common.
 The Intergovernmental Panel on Climate Change (IPCC), which is the United Nation’s scientific research body for climate change, has concluded that in order to stave off the worst effects of climate change we must get our economy to net zero emissions of greenhouse gases by 2050.
 This conclusion was the result of thousands of research papers from scientists all over the world.
 Climate change is truly a global problem, and the United States must be a leader guiding the world to a cleaner energy future and a healthier planet for future generations.

-I am working with my colleagues on the Energy and Commerce Committee to craft legislation that will get us to a 100% clean energy economy by 2050.
-The Committee is holding briefings and hearings with stakeholders to find the best path forward.
-As I help draft this bill, I believe we must focus on the biggest areas of emissions: transportation, the power sector, and industry.
+I am working with my colleagues on the Energy and Commerce Committee to have been working with my colleagues on the Energy and Commerce Committee to craft the CLEAN Future Act, legislation that will get us to a 100% clean energy economy by 2050.
+We have released a draft version of this bill, which addresses most sources of the “greenhouse gases” that are causing climate change, including the 3 biggest sources of emissions in the United States: transportation, the power sector, and industry.
 Here are the steps I am taking to move us toward a 100% clean economy by 2050.

 - Pushing forward my bill, H.R.
 2096, the Energy Storage Tax Incentive and Deployment Act, to extend the investment tax credit to energy storage, which is key to unlocking the potential of intermittent renewable energy sources like wind and solar,